aimhubio/aim/README.md

 These problems motivate us.
-We have been working on Aim for the past 6-7 months.

 We deeply care about building beautiful, scalable AI dev tools with great APIs.
 That's what unites the Aim community.
 Join us!

-## Going forward...

-We have just shared all the issues we have accumulated through the Aim community.
-Down the line we are going to also share more about
-- the Aim roadmap
-- Aim internal architecture / design
-- The extension APIs

 # SDK Specifications